frkatona/soxhlet_workup/readme.md

 # Soxhlet wash data extraction script

-This project uses Flory-Huggins theory to estimate the number of polymer chains in PDMS and fraction of remaining mass after a solvent wash.
+This project uses solvent interaction data to estimate cross-link density and gel fraction of PDMS.
+It also determines significant difference through a Tukey HSD test.
+It is designed to work with iterated samples and data presented in a custom csv format.

 ## Output